 IFRS 17 aims to provide a single standard for accounting that will be useful to investors and insurers alike.
 It replaces the IFRS 4 standard that allowed a “myriad of accounting practices”, according to IASB chairman Hans Hoogervorst.

 But the industry is fearful of the cost required to implement the new standard and some are comparing the challenge to that presented by Solvency II.
-The IASB has not attempted to quantify the cost, but asserts that the benefits of the transition, in terms of improved reporting, is expect to outweigh the expenditure.
+The IASB has not attempted to quantify the cost, but asserts that the benefits of the transition, in terms of improved reporting, are expected to outweigh the expenditure.

 InsuranceERM has prepared this Q&A to explain the changes ahead.